shariq1989/cookbook/content/recipe/cold_brew.md

 #### Can I warm up my cold brew if I want the taste, but not the cold?

 You sure can.
 In fact, that's the only way my husband, Shariq, will drink it.
 On occasion, I will too.
 Though, I generally prefer an iced coffee anyway.
+I suggest filling your mug 1/3 of the way with cold brew and then top it with boiled water leaving room for cream and sweetener of your choice.

 #### What is the best coffee for Cold Brew?